OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ---

-In a previous post, I showed you how to create Docker container images for the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application.
-In this post, I take it further by including the images in a Continuous Integration/Continuous Delivery (CI/CD) pipeline.
-In this post, we cover:
+In the last post, I showed you how to create Docker container images for the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application.
+In this post, I take it further by including the images in a CI/CD pipeline.
+We cover the steps to configure continuous integration with JetBrain's TeamCity and configure continous delivery with Octopus Deploy.

-- Configuring a TeamCity build agent to build Docker images.
-- Creating a build definition to build our Docker images.
-- Uploading our Docker images to Docker Hub.
-- Creating an Octopus Deploy project.
-- Deploying our containers to a machine running Docker.

-## Configuring the Build server and Continous Integration
+<h2>In this post</h2>

+!toc

+## Configuring continous integration with JetBrain's TeamCity

 Continuous Integration happens on the build server.
 The Continuous part is usually associated with some sort of event that triggers a build such as source code commits or a specific time of day.
 For our build server, we’ll be performing the following tasks: